berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

                                                       last component will be extracted from the most significant bits.

-                                                   147
-                                                                       8 Built-in Functions

 Syntax                                Description
 double packDouble2x32 (uvec2 v)      Returns a double-precision value obtained by packing
                                      the components of v into a 64-bit value.
 If an IEEE 754 Inf or NaN is created, it will not signal, and the resulting floating-point value is unspecified.
-Otherwise, the bit- level representation of v is preserved.
+Otherwise, the bit-level representation of v is preserved.
 The first vector component specifies the 32 least significant bits; the second component specifies the 32 most significant bits.